roman-milk/roman-milk.github.io/daddys-precious-present-to-dani.md

+===

- ****** Daddy's Precious Present to Dani ****** byNonStopFunGuy© She wasn't a tenth as anxious as HE was; her father had to endure having his dick sucked and fucked while he was on the phone with his wife.
+She wasn't a tenth as anxious as HE was; her father had to endure having his dick sucked and fucked while he was on the phone with his wife.
 Now that he was free, he was ready to explode into his little fucktoy.

  Her father split her legs even more wide open, positioned his cock at the entrance to her cunt, and without waiting just shoved it in HARD.
 Dani shrieked.
 "OH DADDY!"
 She put her hands up on his hairy chest, and he began pumping his body into her.
 She was soaking already, his cock slipped into the back of her pussy without resistance, he started fucking her forcefully.
 He sneered down, staring at her hot tiny young body, almost angry at her for teasing him so.
 Well now Daddy would have revenge.
 He slammed his pelvis into her body, making loud thumping noises with each thrust, knocking his little girl hard and thrusting his huge cock into her tight wet cunt.
 Dani almost bit her lit, her eyes rolled in her head and she moaned with pain and pleasure.
 "Oh Daddeeee!" she groaned, her back arching, his cock stuffing itself past her pussylips and into the dark hot depths of her vagina.
 His heavy body was ferociously pumping into her, banging her, madly fucking her hot little cunt even more forcefully than she could imagine.